Furhat Robotics

-Furhat Robotics is a Swedish social robotics company.
-The company develops Furhat, a table-top humanoid social robot, and Misty II, a social robot used in healthcare and education.
-Originally a spin-off company from the KTH Royal Institute of Technology in Stockholm, Furhat's platforms have been used academic research in fields such as cognitive science, psychology, human-computer interaction, and embodied AI.
-Its technology has also been used in applied contexts including customer service, education, healthcare, and recruitment.
+Furhat Robotics is a Swedish social robotics company that developed as a spin-off from the KTH Royal Institute of Technology in Stockholm.
+It produces Furhat, a table-top humanoid social robot, and Misty II, a social robot used in healthcare and education.
+Its platforms have been used in academic research in cognitive science, psychology, human-computer interaction, and embodied AI, as well as in customer service, education, and healthcare.

 History

 Furhat Robotics was founded in 2014 by Samer Al Moubayed, Preben Wik, Jonas Beskow, and Gabriel Skantze, most of whom were affiliated with the Royal Institute of Technology (KTH) in Stockholm.
-The company emerged from Al Moubayed's doctoral research in speech technology and artificial intelligence.
-He had previously studied computer science in Damascus, Syria, where he focused on emotional speech synthesis, and later completed a master’s degree in speech and language technology in Belgium before pursuing a PhD at KTH.
+The company was created out of Al Moubayed's doctoral research in speech technology and artificial intelligence at KTH.
+He had previously studied computer science in Damascus, focusing on emotional speech synthesis, and completed a master's degree in speech and language technology in Belgium.

-While working on a social robot prototype at KTH, Al Moubayed gained support from KTH Innovation, which encouraged commercialization of academic research.
-After sharing a video of the robot online, Al Moubayed was contacted by Disney’s R&D team and subsequently traveled to Pittsburgh in 2014 to collaborate on development and receive user feedback.
-Later that year, he established Furhat Robotics in Stockholm with support from KTH and collaborators from Disney.
+While developing a social robot prototype, Al Moubayed posted a video of the robot online and was contacted by Disney's R&D team, and he travelled to Pittsburgh in 2014 to collaborate on development.
+He founded Furhat Robotics in Stockholm later that year with support from KTH and Disney collaborators.

-By 2017, Furhat Robotics had 13 employees and reported having 50 customers, including companies such as Disney, Intel, Honda, Merck, KPMG, and Deutsche Telekom.
-The company received $2.5 million in seed funding in September 2017 from London-based venture capital firms Balderton Capital and LocalGlobe.
-Daniel Waterhouse from Balderton also joined Furhat’s board of directors.
-In 2019, the company collaborated with the Swedish recruitment firm TNG to develop Tengai, a robot intended to support more structured and consistent interview processes.
+By 2017, the company had 13 employees and reported 50 customers, including Disney, Intel, Honda, Merck, KPMG, and Deutsche Telekom.
+In September 2017, it received $2.5 million in seed funding from venture capital firms Balderton Capital and LocalGlobe.
+In 2019, the company worked with Swedish recruitment firm TNG to develop Tengai, a robot designed to standardize interview processes.

-In January 2022, Furhat Robotics acquired Misty Robotics, a U.S.-based social robotics company - incorporating its product line and allowing it to use Misty's technologies in its own products.
-The acquisition was described by Furhat as complementing Furhat’s stationary robots with a mobile platform and broadening its hardware capabilities.
-The acquisition allowed Furhat's to market its products in the education and healthcare domains, particularly in the U.S.
+In January 2022, Furhat Robotics acquired the U.S.-based Misty Robotics, and incorporated it's mobile platform into Furhat's offerings. incorporating its product line and technologies and adding a mobile robot platform to Furhat's stationary robots.
+The acquisition also allowed Furhat to market its products in the education and healthcare domains.

-As of 2025, the company's robotic platforms have been used by university research teams and companies in Sweden, the United Kingdom, Europe, Japan, and the Middle East (see a full list of Furhat's research and commercial applications here).
+As of 2025, the company's robotic platforms have been used by university research teams and companies in Sweden, the United Kingdom, Europe, Japan, and the Middle East.

 Products

-Furhat

-The Furhat robot is a humanoid bust that features a back-projected face capable of displaying a range of virtual characters.
-It supports conversational interaction through voice, facial expressions, eye contact, and head movement.
-Likened to an embodied version of voice assistants such as Siri or Alexa, Furhat combines spoken dialogue with real-time facial animation, enabling face-to-face interaction between robots and people.
+Furhat is a humanoid bust with a back-projected face capable of displaying various virtual characters.
+It supports interaction through voice, facial expressions, eye contact, and head movement.